Hispaniola racer: Distribution and habitat

-The historic range of H. anomalusis believed to be island-wide; however, its range has heavily contracted over time.
+The historic range of H. anomalus believed to be island-wide; however, its range has heavily contracted over time.
 The majority of the racer's range lies in the Dominican Republic, where it is found in the southwest of the country (in the arid areas surrounding Lake Enriquillo, Pedernales Province, and Isla Beata) as well as a relict population in Monte Cristi Province.
 In Haiti, the racer is only known to exist on Tortuga.

 The Hispaniola racer is primarily found in xeric open-thorn forest, as well as transitional areas into oases and river valleys.

 Threats

 Agricultural expansion, deforestation for charcoal production (especially in Haiti), and predation from invasive species, such as feral cats (Felis catus) and small Indian mongooses (Urva auropunctata) are all factors that have resulted in the range and population reduction of H. anomalus.
 Predation from the native red-tailed hawk (Buteo jamaicensis) is inferred, but has not been recorded.